 “Defending ecosystems is vital to life as we know it,” said Gary Chandler, President and CEO of Crossbow Communications, a public relations firm that specializes in issue management.
 “Fossil fuels and energy policy are only part of the equation.
 Entire ecosystems are failing and the humanitarian crisis will continue to unfold.”

 Global tree cover loss reached a record 29.7 million hectares (73.4 million acres) in 2016 and it continued at the same pace through 2017.
 Much of the loss is happening in tropical rainforests, which are vital hotspots for biodiversity, including many endangered species.
 The annual loss of forests now covers an area about the size of New Zealand.
-Forest fires contributed to the recent spike.
-Deforestation due to agriculture, logging, and mining continue to drive global tree cover loss.

 Energy conservation, renewable energy and sustainable agriculture are all part of the solution to humanity’s contribution to global warming and climate change, but we need proven carbon capture strategies to help restore balance to our atmosphere.
 We need forests more than ever.
 Forests are critical to the way Earth functions.
 They lock up vast amounts of carbon and release oxygen.
 They influence rainfall, filter fresh water and prevent flooding and soil erosion.
 They produce wild foods, fuel wood and medicines for the people that live in and around them.
 They are storehouses of potential future crop varieties and genetic materials with untapped healing qualities.
 Wood and other fiber grown in forests can be used as a renewable fuel or as raw material for paper, packaging, furniture or housing.